daiweiLin/LAS_Project_TestField/README.md

-## Info
+# test field
-This is the place to test some partial functions for LAS projects
+This is a place to test some partial functions for LAS projects.
+* sensor data process ( reading, filtering, reformating, etc )
+* experiment data reformat